 The Root River Voyagers

-Held on Saturday mornings during the summer from 10-11:30am, this environmental program is designed for community members ages 9 and up.
+Held in the mornings during the summer, this environmental program is designed for community members ages 9 and up.
 Sessions cover the basics of kayaking, canoeing, and environmental education topics including rain gardens, and water chemistry.

 In the beginning of each school year, the REC, in partnership with Hawthorne Hollow, hosts and educates over 1,500 4th-grade Racine Unified School District students about the Root River watershed.

 The REC is a site for annual Make-a-Difference Day activities in late October.
 Participants assist with trash removal from the Root River and surrounding land, yard maintenance, and winterizing the REC facility.